 We continue to seek ways to be inclusive of all people of the Bow Valley, regardless of gender, sexual orientation, age, cultural background, education level, mobility challenges… ALL people!

 Both of our campuses – Canmore (fall 2019) and Banff (fall 2020) – successfully went through the Affirming Process, so together we are an Affirming Ministry covering the Bow Valley.
-We are also delighted to have a Wedding Ministry that covers both Banff and Canmore – contact Rev Shannon Mang email@example.com for further information.
+We are also delighted to have an inclusive and equitable Wedding Ministry that covers both Banff and Canmore – contact Rev Shannon Mang firstname.lastname@example.org for further information.

 At a congregational meeting on Sunday, September 15, 2019, 96% of those who voted were in favour of RCMUC Canmore becoming an Affirming Ministry and an Affirming Vision and Affirming Plan were also approved.
 To read these, please scroll down to the bottom of the page.
 In addition, a recap of some of the key events and actions of our 2017-2019 Affirming process, is detailed here.
 Ralph Connor Memorial United Church – Canmore – celebrated its new designation as an Affirming Ministry on October 27, 2019!
 After the service, the congregation made a “human rainbow chain” around the Church, using the 125-foot rainbow banner generously loaned to us by the Calgary Unitarians!